Welcome to the Childhood Autism Research Group Online - North East

 The Childhood Autism Research Group was set up in 2004 to connect researchers and doctoral students at Newcastle and Durham universities.
 Through regular meetings, the group offers opportunities for PhD and clinical students to meet each other, share ideas and discuss new research.

-Autism research at Durham University Psychology Department is part of the Child Development Research Unit (CDRU).
-To find out more about research at Durham University please contact Dr David Williams and Dr Sophie Lind.
+Autism research at the Durham University Psychology Department takes place within the development psychology research group.
+To find out more about research at Durham University please contact Dr Debbie Riby.

 Autism research at Newcastle University is based in the Institutes of Health and Society and Neuroscience, through the Development and Disability research programme and the Northumberland, Tyne and Wear NHS Trust Child and Adolescent Developmental Research: Autism and Mental Health programme.
 The research is led by Professor Ann Le Couteur, Professor Helen McConachie and Dr Jeremy Parr.
 Please click on the following link for the opportunity to view recent and ongoing studies - Index of studies.